for-loop iterations in parallel on workers

 parfor, you automatically create

-a parallel pool of workers on the cluster defined by your default cluster profile.
+a parallel pool of workers on the parallel environment defined by your default profile.
 The

-default cluster is local.
-You can change your cluster in
+default parallel environment is Processes.
+You can change your

 opts to specify the resources to use in evaluating